Our previous posts looked at the stereotypical threat of hackers. Let’s now look at some less obvious threats:

-There is a famous saying: The only truly secure computer system is one that is melted down into slag, cast into a concrete block, and dumped into the deepest ocean trench.
+There is a famous saying: The only truly secure computer system is one that is powered down, ground into a powder, melted down into slag, cast into a concrete block, and dumped into the deepest ocean trench.
 Even then you can’t be completely sure…

 The challenge is that many things done to harden a computer system make the system more difficult to use.
 And the Law of Unintended Consequences always comes in to play.
 For example, to make passwords resistant to brute force attacks, you need to make them long and have them include different types of characters.
 And, for some reason, you need to change passwords regularly.

 So, the answer is to require 16 character passwords with upper case, lower case, numbers, and special characters, containing no dictionary words, and to change them every 30 days – right?
 Ummm, no. This actually massively reduces security – we will talk about this more in a future post.